 Before presenting the neural solver model, we first describe the formal definition of GPS task here.
-Given a geometry problem $P$ including a geometry diagram $D$ and a textual problem $T_{prob}$, the goal is to solve problem applying geometric knowledge and obtain the solution steps $S$, formulated as $P=\left\{D, T_{prob}\right\} \Rightarrow S$.
-The solution steps are verified in the form of fill-in-the-blank, multiple choice or logic reason.
+Given a geometry problem $P$ including a geometry diagram $D$ and a textual problem $T_{prob}$, the goal is to solve the problem by applying geometric knowledge and obtaining the solution steps $S$, formulated as $P=\left\{D, T_{prob}\right\} \Rightarrow S$.
+Then solution steps are verified in the form of fill-in-the-blank, multiple-choice, or logical reasons.